nvim-lualine/lualine.nvim/README.md

 ```

 If you want a more sophisticated tabline you can use other
-tabline plugins with lualine too.
-For example:
+tabline plugins with lualine too, for example:

 - [nvim-bufferline](https://github.com/akinsho/nvim-bufferline.lua)
 - [tabline.nvim](https://github.com/kdheepak/tabline.nvim)